iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 1. Outdated Outlook.

-2. Outlook is not properly connected with the iPhone.
+2. Outlook is not connected correctly with the iPhone.

 3. The default calendar in iOS is not configured accurately.